TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 4. Click Run or Start.

 ## Dynamic DNS
-In order to reach the cloud from the internet, a dynamic DNS service must be enabled.
+Most home users do not have a static IP but rather a dynamic IP that changes from time to time. in order for you to be able to access your Nextcloud instance, from outside of your house, without typing an IP address you need a DDNS service which tracks IP changes and updates the DNS records.
-One possibility is to do this on the local router.
-However, several providers are direcltly supported by NextCloudPi.
+One possibility is to do this on your local router.
+Nevertheless, several providers are direcltly supported by NextCloudPi.

+All the required data can be found in your account at the registered DDNS service provider.

 ### freeDNS
 [FreeDNS](https://freedns.afraid.org/) client.

-Most home users do not have a static IP but rather a dynamic IP that changes from time to time. in order for you to be able to access your Nextcloud instance, from outside of your house, without typing an IP address you need a DDNS service which tracks IP changes and updates the DNS records.

 You need to register an account on [FreeDNS](https://freedns.afraid.org/) and setup a (sub)Domain Name.